Birding Blue Point Spring

 Description

-Water flows from a shallow cave on the hillside above Blue Point, runs down a long, straight, narrow stream channel (probably not entirely natural), and spills out into the open area by the palm trees.
+Water flows from a shallow cave on the hillside above Blue Point, runs down a long, fairly straight, narrow stream channel (probably not entirely natural), and spills out into the open area by the palm trees.
 There is water and wet ground near the palms, but no spring pool or other open water.

 Blue Point Spring